 Eager to join the jet "club" amongst the local service airlines, West Coast Airlines received its first all-jet aircraft, the Douglas DC-9 in September 1966.
 Parked on the ramp at Portland International Airport in October 1967, is N9103, a Douglas DC-9-14, delivered new to West Coast Airlines in December 1966.

-By the late 1960s, the Douglas DC-3 was considered obsolete to even the local carriers, however one of the DC-3s from West Coast Airlines received the new AirWest colors before finally being retired in 1969.
-Parked at Boeing Field in Seattle, Washington wearing its new owners colors in 1968, is N1051N, a Douglas C-47.
+By the late 1960s, the Douglas DC-3 was considered obsolete to even to the local carriers, however one of the DC-3s from West Coast Airlines received the new AirWest colors before finally being retired in 1969.
+Parked at Boeing Field in Seattle, Washington wearing its new owners "hybrid" colors in 1968, is N1051N, a Douglas C-47.

 Originally part of the West Coast Airlines order, N9331, a Douglas DC-9-31 was taken up by AirWest instead and is seen on a pre-delivery test flight over the Salton Sea in May 1968.